lavoneharris/Business-Continuity-Plan-/README.md

 7.  <strong>Security</strong>  - Making sure business assets are secure from breach that can effect operation, safety, and reputation.
 (Theft, Vandalism, and Cyberattacks)<br><br>
 <br>
 <h2>Difference between Business Continuity vs Disaster Recovery </h2>
 While a Disaster Recovery Plans are apart of the large umbrella of a Business Continuity Plan, a Disaster Recovery Plan is a more technical plan used when recovering from a failure.
-A Business Continuity Plan is way figuring out the relationship during crisis. .<br>
+A Business Continuity Plan is way figuring out the relationship during crisis.<br>
 <strong>Examples of Recon Emails in the real world:</strong> <br>

  <br>